BrsVgl/PerformanceEfficiencySuite/README.md

 - The suite basically consists of CB R23, some powershell scripts and an Excel file for presentation purposes
   - RunAsAdminWrapper.ps1

-    This is needed to have a convenient relative path shortcut in the root folder and request Admin rights at the same time
+    This is needed to have a convenient relative path shortcut in the root folder and request admin-rights at the same time

   - Main.ps1
     - After setting up some stuff it basically starts the Cinebench R23 one at a time.
 It then checks for the "Cinebench.exe" process being active.